atharvbyadav/TheGuessingGame/README.md

 ## 🤝 Contribution

 Contributions are welcome!
-Whether it's bug fixes, feature ideas, or enhancements — feel free to fork the repo and submit a PR.
+Whether it's bug fixes, feature ideas or enhancements — feel free to **fork** the repo and submit a **PR**.

 ---

 ## 📬 Contact

-Got feedback, ideas, or just want to chat about the project?
+Got feedback, ideas or just want to chat about the project?
 I'd love to hear from you!

 - **👨‍💻 Author**: Atharv Yadav